tianyimasf/tianyimasf.github.io/index.md

 **Current v.s.
 Future Weather in the map**

 Based on a global climate map, I randomly picked a location and found the top 10 locations in the future of which their climates are most similar to the selected location's climate right now based on the map.
 We have 3 variables for this map, which are mapped to the three visible light color channels, red for mean temp, green for isothermality, and blue for precipitation.
+Here, future locations are marked in purple and current location is marked in green blue.

 ![cluster](/Images/9.png)
 ![cluster](/Images/10.png)